AlexMcClung/IPEDS-Examples/README.md

-Selecting Institutions in Bulk in the IPEDS Data Center
+Selecting Multiple Institutions in the IPEDS Data Center
 =========

 To facilitate pulling data on many schools at once, the [IPEDS data center](https://nces.ed.gov/ipeds/use-the-data